reflex-frp/reflex-platform/STACK.md

 3. You might be able to get away with fewer buildInputs.
 For webkitgtk, all you should need is webkitgtk24x and darwin.security_tool.
 But if you download sources from github (as in the example webkit_stack.yaml), you will need git.
 And if your project uses packages that require other binaries (e.g., alex or happy), you will likely need a gcc.
 The default gcc in nixpkgs is gcc 5.3 but that build failed for me so I switched to gcc49.
 YMMV.
 Also, you could install all the binaries by doing a stack install of each one--using the same resolver!!--and they should be found when you build using nix.
 I found it easier to equip the nix-shell with gcc so things could get built as stack needed them.

-4. There is a cached build of webkitgtk in Ryan's cache (Ryan, do you want to put that info here?) but it didn't work for me--some dependency must not have matched.
+4. There is a cached build of webkitgtk in the reflex-frp.org binary cache but it didn't work for me--some dependency must not have matched.
 If you need to build webkit from source it will take a long time.

 5. If you use both configurations with the same cabal file you will need to make the ghcjs-base dependency conditional on ghcjs by placing the following under your build-depends rather than just depending on ghcjs-base:
 ```